 "We don't know for sure, but that's one of the hypotheses.”

-Film director Gez Medinger tells ITV News about his experiences with Long Covid
+Film director Gez Medinger tells ITV News in July 2020 about his experiences with Long Covid

 How does Long Covid affect sufferers?

-Matt Bromley, 40, a teacher from Altrincham in Greater Manchester, is now in week 19 of what he describes as a "rollercoaster journey".
+Matt Bromley, 40, a teacher from Altrincham in Greater Manchester, spoke to ITV News in week 19 of what he describes as a "rollercoaster journey".

 He fell ill with presumed Covid in late March when tests for the general public were not available.
 But all his symptoms pointed to coronavirus and later, on his first of three visits to A&E, doctors identified that his lungs were recovering from pneumonia.

 His most acute stage was during the Easter weekend, when he was unable to get up and down the stairs due to shortage of breath, a continuous cough, chest pain and chills.

 Easter Sunday was "hellish" and he felt so ill he wondered whether he would live to see his son Sebastian's second birthday the following week.

 But while he did survive, there has been little respite from the disease that has left him bed and garden bound, unable to look after his two young children or resume his teaching job in September.